JackBekket/old_snm_core/util/defergroup/README.md

     mod.go
 ```

-### Configuration & Usage:
+## Configuration

-The package does not rely on external configuration files or environment variables.
-It operates entirely in-memory, using the `DeferGroup` struct to manage deferred functions and their execution state.
-The only configurable aspect is whether cleanup should be skipped via the `canceled` flag.

-### Edge Cases/Launch Conditions:

-This isn't a standalone application; it's a utility package meant to be integrated into other Go programs.
-There are no command-line arguments or specific launch conditions beyond standard Go program compilation and execution.
-The effectiveness of this package depends on how the caller uses `Defer()`, `CancelExec()`, and `Exec()` in conjunction with resource allocation/deallocation logic.

-### Relations Between Code Entities:

-The `DeferGroup` struct is central to all operations.
-Functions are added via `Defer()`.
-Execution is triggered by `Exec()`, which respects the `canceled` flag.
-The cancellation mechanism ensures that deferred functions aren't executed if an earlier operation failed, preventing resource leaks or inconsistent state.
-The reverse iteration order in `Exec()` mimics standard defer semantics for proper cleanup sequencing.
+The package does not use any environment variables, flags, command-line arguments, or external files for configuration.
+It operates entirely in-memory.

+## Launch Edgecases

+This is a utility package, not a standalone application.
+It doesn't have launch edgecases.

+## Logic Summary

+The `DeferGroup` type stores a slice of functions (`fn`) to be executed in reverse order when `Exec` is called.
+The `Defer` method adds functions to this slice.
+The `CancelExec` method sets a `canceled` flag, preventing execution.
+This is useful for managing resources that need to be cleaned up even if an error occurs before the cleanup phase.

+## Relations

+The `DeferGroup` type is the central entity. `Defer` adds functions to its internal slice, and `Exec` executes them. `CancelExec` modifies the group's state to prevent execution.